Why Is Toilet Paper White, Anyway?

 How is toilet paper made?

 First, it’s important to understand how to make toilet paper.
 Toilet paper is made from cellulose fibers that come either directly from trees or recycled paper, according to Jessica Carette, a chemist and Innovation Manager of Research and Development for the Cascades Tissue Group.
 The fibers mix with water to make pulp.
 Toilet paper creation comes in two basic parts: making the raw paper, and converting it to the end product you buy in the store, explains David Altemir, a consultant who works with toilet paper manufacturing plants in the United States.
 “The raw paper starts as wood pulp just as any other type of paper,” he says.
 Brands bleach wood pulp with hydrogen peroxide or chlorine to make it whiter.
 This bleaching process is more than aesthetic—it removes the substance lignin, too, softening the paper, according to Altemir.
+Of course, toilet paper isn’t the only option.
+It might bew time to break up with your toilet paper for good.

 Why is toilet paper white?

 Carette notes that cellulose fibers are also naturally white.
 The glue holding them together, however, is brown which goes away thanks to bleach, Carette says.
 So it’s not necessarily just the process, but also the raw material that makes toilet paper white.
 Plus, toilet paper from recycled paper uses mostly office waste or printer paper, which is already white, too, according to Carette.
 Although bleached virgin pulp produces the softest fibers to make tissue, unbleached and recycled fibers can also make high-quality tissue as well, Carette says.
-So the white color of toilet paper is more conventional than functional since toilet paper doesn’t necessarily have to be white to be soft and absorbent.
+So the white color of toilet paper is more conventional than functional since toilet paper doesn’t necessarily have to be white in order to be soft and absorbent.
 There’s no argument about smooth toilet paper—but there is an answer to the debate about how to hang toilet paper.

 Are there other toilet paper colors?